brycetolman54/ccbcge/dev.md

 ## Setup

+In order to update the package in PyPI, you need to be added as a collaborator on that site.
+If you do not already have an account on PyPI, go [create one](https://pypi.org/account/register/).
+After that, contact Dr. Piccolo and provide him your username so he can add you to the project.

-To copy the repository to your local device, use the following:
+To copy the package repository to your local device, use the following:
 ```
 git clone https://github.com/brycetolman54/ccbcge.git
 ```